Pushkar745/Machine_Learning/README.md

 # Machine_Learning

 Welcome to the Machine_Learning repository!
 This project is dedicated to providing a comprehensive collection of machine learning algorithms, tutorials, and projects for both beginners and advanced practitioners.
-Our goal is to make machine learning accessible, understandable, and practical for everyone.
+Our goal is We aim to make machine learning accessible, understandable, and practical for everyone.

 ## Table of Contents
 - [Introduction](#introduction)